johnwcowan/r7rs-work/RestartsCowan.md

 Returns the current list of ambient restarters created by `make-restarter` and established by `with-restarter`.
-It is an error to mutate this list *Ambient-restarters* is normally a SRFI 39 / R7RS parameter, but directly modifying it with `parameterize` should be avoided.
+It is an error to mutate this list.
+*Ambient-restarters* is normally a SRFI 39 / R7RS
+parameter, but directly modifying it with `parameterize` should be avoided.